gentoo-mirror/SarahMiaOverlay/README.md

 **Other**

-This overlay contains a few other packages that either fixes or adds unlisted versions/features elsewhere.
+This overlay contains 1 other package that will be removed in the future, making this repository budgie only.
+Ebuilds not related to budgie may be added later if needed but is unlikely.

 ## Installation: